yufongg/portswigger-labs/README.md

 # Purpose

-Run script to solve portswigger lab.
-Also for users to figure out why is their payload working/not working
+Run script to solve portswigger lab and for users to debug their payload.

 # Usage